kent-weak-memory/rust/CHERI-HACKING.md

 # Build CHERIBSD

 You will need to build CHERIBSD for Purecap Morello, and FreeBSD for Aarch64.
+TODO: building Freebsd may not actually be needed, we should update this when we're a bit more certain that building Aarch64 binaries against CheriBSD is appropriate.

 ```
 ./cheribuild.py -d cheribsd-purecap-morello